,

 Things to remember about feeder cattle basis levels

-Local feeder weight classes can be quite different from the weights used for Feeder futures markets.
+Local feeder weight classes can be quite different from the weights used for the Feeder futures markets.
 Care must be taken to compare two similar classes of feeders.
 Again, CME Feeder Cattle futures contracts are for 650-849 lb. feeder steers.

-Prairie feeder cattle markets are sensitive to both the local supply and demand of feeders and the local supply and demand conditions of feed grains.
+Prairie feeder cattle markets are sensitive to both local supply and demand of feeders and the local supply and demand conditions of feed grains.
 (See the module: Predicting Feeder Cattle Prices).
 Those two things can and will have significant impacts on Alberta feeder cattle basis levels.
-Also, the US feeder cattle markets will follow their local feeding practices and feed grain prices.
+Also, the US feeder cattle markets follow their local feeding practices and feed grain prices.
 There are a number of unique US feeding practices that can impact CME feeder cattle futures but which don’t impact Canadian feeder cattle markets.
-Those practices include the use of winter wheat pastures for over-wintering feeders.
+For instance, the use of winter wheat pastures for over-wintering feeders.
 That practice makes the US market sensitive to pasture conditions all year long.
 Poor US winter wheat pasture conditions will cause feeders to move into feedlots early and impact both the feeder and live cattle markets.

 Using basis as part of a feeder cattle marketing strategy is similar to that for fed cattle.
 However, when the Canadian feeder basis is considered to be overly weak, there is the choice to hold the animals longer than originally intended, and possibly finish them to slaughter weight.
 Holding slaughter-ready cattle from the market, waiting for a stronger basis, is only a short-term choice.
 The risk of overweight discounting increases the longer slaughter cattle are held.